Espinosa's 3-run homer in 9th rallies Angels past A's 7-6

 Andrew Bailey (1-0) pitched a scoreless eighth for the win.
 Cam Bedrosian closed for his second career save and first this season.

-Lowrie was 3 for 4 with a home run and a double - and nearly hit for the cycle.
-Right fielder Kole Calhoun's diving catch in the eighth robbed Lowrie of extra bases, and likely the triple he needed.
+Lowrie was 3 for 4 and nearly hit for the cycle.
+Right fielder Kole Calhoun's diving catch in the eighth robbed him of extra bases, and likely the triple he needed.

+Rajai Davis had a two-run triple for Oakland that barely reached the outfield grass.
+He scored on the play when Espinosa made an errant throw to third.

 The Angels homered against Oakland for the 17th time in 18 games and have won 31 of the last 48 meetings between the teams.